gvwilson/thirdbit/src/fiction/arecibo/index.md

 The metal they smelt is used to build orbital factories capable of manufacturing fractal sensors a thousand times more sensitive than anything built before.
-She is struck by a bullet during a vaccination rights protest two years later and dies when her hospital loses power.*
+She is struck by a bullet during a vaccination protest two years later and dies when her hospital loses power.*

 </section>